Kong/docs.konghq.com/app/studio/1.0.x/index.md

 and increase collaboration.

-Kong Studio enhances Insomnia Designer through plugins which enable organizations the ability to generate configuration for Kong Enterprise and sync API designs directly to the Kong Developer Portal from the Insomnia Designer platform.
+Kong Studio enhances Insomnia Designer through plugins which enable organizations with the ability to generate configuration for Kong Enterprise and sync API designs directly to the Kong Developer Portal from the Insomnia Designer platform.

 The following documentation series will guide you through downloading and installing